Aubrey Anderson-Emmons: Career

 Anderson-Emmons joined the cast of Modern Family in its third season in 2011, when she replaced Ella and Jaden Hiller in the role of Lily Tucker-Pritchett, a Vietnamese-born child adopted by a gay American couple.
 Her role has been praised for raising cultural diversity awareness.
-In 2011, at age 4, she became the youngest person ever to receive the Screen Actors Guild Award, which she won as part of the show's ensemble cast.
+In 2012, at age 4, she became the youngest person ever to receive the Screen Actors Guild Award, which she won as part of the show's ensemble cast.

 She was the youngest Asian American child star on the red carpet at the 2012 and 2013 Primetime Emmy Awards.

-Anderson Emmons has a YouTube channel, FoodMania Review, with her mother, Amy, which she began in 2015.
-As of June 2022, she has over 40,000 subscribers and over 4.6 million combined views.
+Anderson-Emmons has a YouTube channel, FoodMania Review, with her mother, Amy, which she began in 2015.
+As of September 2025, she has over 42,900 subscribers and over 5.2 million combined views.

+She released her debut single “Telephones & Traffic” under the name Frances Anderson in 2025.